lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 ## Most useful forecasts include a range of likely outcomes

+How much will our new inventory cost; how much revenue will we make;

-point forecasts aren't true
+point forecasts aren't true or interesting

-biz usage: forecast ranges for planning
+biz usage: forecast ranges for planning resource allocation (capacity planning, investing)

 As is so often the case, it's useful to consider a specific example.
+Let's imagine Purrberry

 Data from previous year:
 X = previous spend at location, y = spend during upcoming high season